 Heading south from the majestic Victoria Falls venture through the beautiful wilderness of Botswana and Namibia before ending in Swakopmund.
 On this 15 day tour take in some of Southern Africa's most incredible landscapes and national parks including Chobe, Etosha and the Okavango Delta.

-On arrival into Victoria Falls, you will be met and transferred to your Lodge.
-In the afternoon we have a relaxing sunset cruise on the mighty Zambezi River, basking in the afterglow of the day.
+On arrival into Victoria Falls, you will be met and transferred to your lodge.
+In the afternoon we enjoy a tour of the Falls and a relaxing sunset cruise on the mighty Zambezi River, basking in the afterglow of the day.
 This evening meet your guide and the rest of the group for a pre-departure meeting.